NCAS-CMS/um-training/_sources/getting-setup-selfstudy.rst.txt

    puma2$ cp ~um1/um-training/puma2/.bash_profile .
    puma2$ cp ~um1/um-training/puma2/.bashrc .

 Logout of PUMA2 and back in again to pick up these changes.

 You will get a warning about not being able to find ``~/.ssh/ssh-setup``.
 This can be ignored and will be resolved in the next step.

-You should then be prompted for your Met Office Science Repository Service password, then username.
+You should also be prompted for your Met Office Science Repository Service password, then username.
 Note that it asks for your **password** first.
 Remember your MOSRS username is one word; usually firstnamelastname, all in lowercase.

 If the password caching works, you should see: ::